Season: 2 (The Sonny & Cher Show)

 I had no idea they ever performed the single on their show.
 This online video uses the audio from the single over some rare footage of the TV performance.
 Which is a moot point, since they sound like they’re lip synching the song on the show anyway.

-Sonny wears a black suit with a ruffled turquoise shirt to match Cher’s turquoise pantsuit.
 Cher does some good hair throws.
-At one point Sonny gives an inexplicably pained look.
+At certain points Sonny gives inexplicably pained looks, maybe he’s making guitarist faces.
 But then sometimes he smiles at Cher over the cleverness of the lyric.
 There’s a pan to the horn section but they’re unlit so it’s pointless.
 It’s an odd performance because Cher is performing it happily and carefree and Sonny’s seems a bit sour grapes.
 Although if you know the backstory, that’s off a bit, too.
 There are personal and professional dynamics at play in the song and on their faces.
 Sonny and Cher are complicated people.

 These were the last two studio recordings made by Sonny & Cher.
 And on Cher’s Warner Bros. label no-less, a label with most of Cher’s rare 45 experiments of the 1970s, including “A Woman’s Story” (1974) “Baby I Love You” (1974) and “A Love Like Yours” (1975) with Harry Nilsson, all of which were produced by the gun-waving-version of Phil Spector.
 Allegedly the Nilsson song made when Cher was tooling around during the John Lennon sessions for the album Rock ‘n’ Roll.

-Prisoner: The guard starts as usual by saying, “You got three minutes with your girl, Rocco.”
+Prisoner: The guard starts as usual by saying, “You got three five with your girl, Rocco.”
 And they argue about the semantics of his grammatical error.
 And now he has only three minutes.
-Sonny says he’s happy to be around someone who is listening.
-Cher is very tired and wasn’t listening and Rocco asks her if she’s been fooling around.
+Sonny tells Cher he’s happy to be around someone who “loves me and is listening to what I say.”
+Cher stifles a yawn.
+She is very tired and wasn’t listening when he said this and Rocco asks her if she’s been fooling around.
 She says she just got a new job at the police department.
-Rocco is very upset by this and asks how she can do that?
+Rocco is very upset by this and asks how could she do that?
 He says, “They’re the cops and I’m the robbers!
 You should be on my side.”
 Cher says “That shows how silly you are.
 If I was on your side, then we’d both be over there and we wouldn’t have any visitors!”
-Rocco asks what the heck Cher has been doing as a police officer and she says she’s been a police decoy and it hasn’t been easy making out at three in the morning in the back of a Plymouth.
+Rocco asks what the heck Cher has been doing as a police officer and she says she’s been a police decoy and it hasn’t been easy pretending to make out at three in the morning in the back of a Plymouth.
 Rocco then says he’s gonna kill her when he gets out and Cher says, “you’re not jealous are you?”
-Rocco says of course he is but he wants to change the subject and talk about someone they both knew.
+Rocco says of course he is.
 Then Cher admits she was in the backseat of the Plymouth with the detective that put Rocco behind bars.
 Cher says, “It’s a dirty job, Rocco, but somebody’s got to do it.”
 Rocco wants her to quit but Cher says she’s the best decoy the department has ever had.
 Rocco asks where she stakes out and she says the police department parking lot.
-Rocco and the guard then talk about trying to keep Cher’s work secret but the guard know the warden is the next in line to stake out with Cher in the Plymouth.
+Rocco and the guard then talk about trying to keep Cher’s work under cover but not only is the warden going to announce it over the P.A. but the warden is the next in line to do a stake out with Cher in the Plymouth.

 Cher Solo: “Reason to Believe” (Audio)